hyrise/index_selection_evaluation/README.md

 # Index Selection Evaluation

-This repository contains the source code for the evaluation platform presented in the paper *An Experimental Evaluation of Index Selection Algorithms*.
+This repository contains the source code for the evaluation platform presented in the paper [*Magic mirror in my hand, which is the best in the land?
+An Experimental Evaluation of Index Selection Algorithms*](http://www.vldb.org/pvldb/vol13/p2382-kossmann.pdf).
 As part of this paper, we re-implemented 8 index selection algorithms ([references](#references) listed below):

 - The drop heuristic [1]
 - An algorithm similar to the initial AutoAdmin algorithm [2]